Teaching

 Ecological Restoration Practicum

 This was a 400-level, cross-college, 3-credit field practicum in applied restoration ecology, concentrating on best practices to improve stream buffers that have been degraded.
-Following livestock exclosure, we planted native streamside vegetation along a 200 meter reach of Slab Cabin Run that traverses the Focht family farm just west of State College.
-Co-taught with Louis Comas in 2008 and sponsored by the ClearWater Conservancy.
+Following livestock exclosure, we planted native streamside trees, shrubs and some herbaceous plugs along a 200 meter reach of Slab Cabin Run that traverses the Focht family farm just west of State College.
+The plantings have matured into a thriving 25-30m wide riparian corridor.

-Restoration strategy by K. Tamminga
+Restoration strategy by Ken Tamminga

 Focht farm riparian corridor restoration in action